benHazzard/CS202_Final_Project-/ReadME.md

 These features that we implemented include appending items together which is outlined in the implementation of the con function.
 We were also able to provide functionality for returning both the head item implemented as car and the tail items of the list, the cdr function.
 All of these abilities allow our linked list to be constructed from the ListT type in the R4 language.
 All of these functionalities can be expressed in terms of the ListT type which are in the end called as functions in the x86 code.

-We planned to implement our functions more, but because of many outside constrainsts, we were unable to finish full implemenation.
-If we had more time and the semester had been differently, we would have
+We planned to implement our functions more, but because of many outside constraints, we were unable to finish full implemenation.
+We worked to better our implementation by testing our work against test cases.
+We had some difficulties with certain test cases (specifically test case 70 and cases with lambdas).
+Overall, we worked hard with the time that we had.